|Nutritional Guidelines (per serving)|

 How to Cook

 A pressure cooker may be used and it might be the most convenient method.
-However, although pressure cooking will cook the pig's feet faster, it does not make a thorough job of drawing out the flavors from the bones.
+Although pressure cooking will cook the pig's feet faster, it does not make a thorough job of drawing out the flavors from the bones.

 We find the slow cooker to be the ideal equipment for cooking tough cuts of meat like pork feet.
 No stirring is necessary and the broth tastes like every bit of flavor have been squeezed off the bones.

-- Place the prepared pig's feet in a pan.
+Place the prepared pig's feet in a pan.
 Cover with water.
 Boil for ten minutes.
 Drain and rinse the pig's feet thoroughly.
-This step prevents the formation of scum in the broth.